SHARE

 STRAWBERRY SAUCE:

-• 3 cups fresh sliced strawberries, stems removed
+• 3-4 cups fresh strawberries, stems removed + sliced thin

 • ¼ cup organic cane sugar